Philip the Bold

 Philip II the Bold (Philippe II le Hardi; Filips de Stoute; 17 January 1342 – 27 April 1404) was Duke of Burgundy and jure uxoris Count of Flanders, Artois and Burgundy.
 He was the fourth and youngest son of King John II of France and Bonne of Luxembourg.

-Philip II was the founder of the Burgundian branch of the House of Valois.
+Philip was the founder of the Burgundian branch of the House of Valois.
 His vast collection of territories made him the undisputed premier peer of the Kingdom of France and made his successors formidable subjects, and later rivals, of the kings of France.

-Philip II played an important role in the development of gunpowder artillery in European warfare, making extensive and successful use of it in his military campaigns.
+Philip played an important role in the development of gunpowder artillery in European warfare, making extensive and successful use of it in his military campaigns.

+By political marriage, from 1384 Philip gained control over Flanders, one of the most wealthy provinces of Europe in that time.
+He and his successors ruled it until 1482.
+This period is referred to as the Burgundian Netherlands.

 Early life

-Philip was born in Pontoise in 1342 to John, eldest son of King Philip VI of France, and Bonne of Luxembourg.
+Philip was born in Pontoise in 1342 to John and Bonne of Luxembourg.
+His father, John, was the eldest son of Philip VI of France and Joan of Burgundy.
 His father became king of France in 1350.
-Philip became known as "the Bold" at the age of 14, when he fought beside his father at the Battle of Poitiers of 1356.
+Philip became known as "the Bold" at the age of 14, when he fought beside his father at the Battle of Poitiers in 1356.
 They were captured during the battle by the English.
 He remained in custody with his father until the terms of their ransom were agreed to in the Treaty of Brétigny of 1360.
 He was created duke of Touraine in 1360, but in 1363, he returned this duchy to the crown to receive instead the Duchy of Burgundy in apanage from his father as a reward for his courage at the Battle of Poitiers.

+Duke of Burgundy

-On 19 June 1369, Philip married the 19-year-old Margaret, daughter of Count Louis II of Flanders, who later inherited the County of Flanders, the Duchy of Brabant, the County of Artois, and the Free County of Burgundy.
+On 19 June 1369, Philip married the 19-year-old Margaret, daughter of Count Louis II of Flanders, who in 1382 inherited the County of Flanders, the Duchy of Brabant, the County of Artois, and the Free County of Burgundy.